 Stunted growth applies when a species appears fully grown and is obviously smaller than in previous years or when compared to other occurrences of the same species during the same growing season.
+This usually results from drought conditions.

 The categories are defined as: